Essentials of Speechwriting Leuven 2019

 Who is this workshop aimed at?

-The workshop is aimed at people who are writing speeches for executives within organisations, who want to learn new techniques and to get new strategies to overcome the challenges they face.
+The workshop is aimed at people who are writing speeches for leaders within organisations, who want to learn new strategies to overcome the challenges they face.

 Introduction and objectives